global-ls/global-ls.github.io/_posts/2020-05-04-cosmopolitanism-seminar.md

 permalink: /news/seminar-virtual-cosmopolitanism/
 tags: [seminar]
 ---
 Last Tuesday, April 28 the GlobaLS team oraganized a virtual seminar with Paulo Lemos Horta and Bruce Robbins.
-The discussion explored the concept of _cosmopolitanism_ in literary studies and texts by Lemos Horta and Robbins that contextualize it.
+The discussion explored the concept of _cosmopolitanism_ in global literary studies.

 You can read more [here](https://globals.research.uoc.edu/activities/group-seminars/).